Aayushstha03/clear-fox/readme.md

 If you wish to tweak the customizations further, both the `userChrome.css` and Sideberry CSS files can be easily modified.
 Some elements you might want to adjust:
 - **Tab Width**: Change the width of vertical tabs in the Sideberry CSS.
-- **Sidebar Auto-Hide Delay**: Modify the hover delay for the sidebar to expand more quickly or slowly.
 - **Toolbar Icon Sizes**: Adjust icon sizes and spacing for a more compact or spaced-out layout.

 ## Screenshots